CaptainCrowbar/crow/docs/path.md

 * Replace `/./` with `/` throughout
 * Replace redundant multiple slashes with one
 * Trim trailing `/` and `/.`
-* (Windows only) Ensure a trailing slash on network paths
+* (Windows only) Ensure a trailing slash on network root paths
 * (Windows only) Convert the drive letter to upper case

 ```c++